 Head To Head Comparison Between CentOS vs Ubuntu (Infographics)

-Below is the top 5 difference between CentOS vs Ubuntu
+Below are the top 5 differences between CentOS vs Ubuntu:

-- CentOS is based on Linux framework and a Linux distribution to implement a free, community supported computing platform that is compatible with the corresponding upstream source, Red hat Linux whereas Ubuntu is an open-sourced and Linux distribution that is based on Debian.
+- CentOS is based on a Linux framework and distribution to implement a free, community-supported computing platform compatible with the corresponding upstream source, Red Hat Linux.
+In contrast, Ubuntu is an open-sourced Linux distribution based on Debian.

-- From the system stability perspective, CentOS is more stable distribution than that of Ubuntu
+- CentOS is a more stable distribution than Ubuntu from the system stability perspective.

-- Ubuntu provides larger and extensive community support than that of CentOS
+- Ubuntu provides more extensive community support than CentOS.

-- From the learning perspective, Ubuntu has lots of tutorials and different extensive documentation for the basic knowledge purpose whereas in case of CentOS, due to a comparative smaller community and lesser documentation support, it becomes a little bit difficult to progress the learning curve.
+- From the learning perspective, Ubuntu has many tutorials and extensive documentation for primary knowledge purposes.
+In contrast, in the case of CentOS, it becomes difficult to progress the learning curve due to a comparatively more minor community and lesser documentation support.

-- In case of CentOS, yum command can be used to download and RPM packages from the library whereas in case of Ubuntu DEB packages can be downloaded using an apt-get package manager
+- In the case of CentOS, the yum command can be used to download RPM packages from the library, whereas, in the case of Ubuntu DEB, packages can be downloaded using an apt-get package manager.

 CentOS vs Ubuntu Comparison Table

-After comparing CentOS vs Ubuntu over a range of factors, it can be concluded that CentOS vs Ubuntu is the two major operating systems while setting up the webservers for application development but at the same point of time, each one has its own pros and cons.
-Thus, based on the type of project need, time of work and on all other different discussed aspects, any of these two should be selected to reach the desired goal.
+After comparing CentOS vs Ubuntu over a range of factors, it can be concluded that the two major operating systems simultaneously have their pros and cons while setting up the webservers for application development.
+Thus, based on the type of project need, time of work, and other discussed aspects, any of these two should be selected to reach the desired goal.

-This has a been a guide to the top difference between CentOS vs Ubuntu.
-Here we also discuss the CentOS vs Ubuntu key differences with infographics, and comparison table.
+This has been a guide to the top differences between CentOS vs Ubuntu.
+Here we discuss CentOS vs Ubuntu key differences, infographics, and a comparison table.
 You may also have a look at the following articles to learn more –